PrismarineJS/prismarine-auth/docs/API.md

 const cacheFactory = {
   async createCache ({ username, cacheName }) {
     return new InMemoryCache()
   },
+  async hasCache (cacheName, identifier) {
-  async deleteCache (cacheName, identifier) {
+    // (should return true if the cache exists for the given identifier) }, async deleteCache (cacheName, identifier) {
     // (should delete the cache for the given identifier)